HofmaDresu/Blog/_posts/2018-04-23-todo-xamarin-forms.markdown

 }
 {% endhighlight %}

 Next we'll create our UI and bind it to the data in our View Model.
-For now this will just be a simple screen that displays our list of TODO items.
+For now this will just be a simple screen that displays our list of Todo items.
 Open TodoList.xaml and delete everything from within the ContentPage.Content tag.
 Replace it with a ListView and bind the data from our View Model.
 We should also set the page title and bind it to our View Model.

 {% highlight xml %}
 <?xml version="1.0" encoding="utf-8" ?>